 “With more than 25 years in the hospitality industry, Jason is an inspirational industry pioneer who will impart some of his knowledge and expertise to Nguyễn Phương Diệu and Nguyễn Hồng Quân,” said Mr Casteigt.

 In addition to embracing Australian culinary techniques with Jason Hannah, the visiting party will also undertake sessions in practical kitchen skills at William Blue Dining – the college’s award-winning student training restaurant in The Rocks.
 Here they will participate in career development sessions and immerse themselves in wine studies at BMIHMS’ Leura Campus.

-The visiting students will stay at Waldorf Leura Gardens Resort for some of their trip.
-Waldorf Leura Gardens is operated by BMIHMS at Torrens University students which is a unique teaching model where students are in contact with real guests.
+The visiting students will stay at Nesuto Leura Gardens Resort for some of their trip.
+Nesuto Leura Gardens is operated by BMIHMS at Torrens University students which is a unique teaching model where students are in contact with real guests.

 “We are delighted to be able to share our expertise and learning models with the winners of the Taste of Australia competition and deliver real, hands-on experience that they will be able to take back to Vietnam and apply to their own careers,” added Mr Casteigt.